ernestlombardi/chandelier/README.md

 1. Clone Chandelier to your local environemnt
 2. Run npm install
-3. Start MongoDB.
-Create a new database named "chandelier"
+3. Run mongod to start MongoDB.
 4. Run node app.js to start the API server
 5. Run gulp to start the web client